ADFTS/BTC-Pracker/README.md

-This is a small UI Based Program that displays the current live chart and price of Bitcoin.
+This is a small UI Based Program (1 to 1 Scale to Picture below) that displays the current live chart and price of Bitcoin.

 Download Libraries